DataLiteracyPlayground/DataLiteracyPlayground/README.md

 **The Playground**

-The playground will consist of three interconnected zones, these will be:
+The playground will consist of three zones, these will be:
 * Data and Me
 * Data and the Academy
 * Data and Society

-Imagine three hexagons positioned so that that all touch.

 **Project canvas:**